MARTIN LUTHER AND THE REFORMATION

-At the Reformation Park in Worms, Germany, Bryan stands in front of the Luther Monument between Wycliffe, Savanarola and Luther.
+At the Reformation Park in Worms, Germany, standing in front of the Luther Monument between Wycliffe, Savanarola and Luther.

 It was here in Worms in the year 1521, where the Emperor called forth a Diet (a judicial council).
 Luther is called to this Diet, but instead of being given a chance to debate his works as he was told he would be, he is told he must recant or face the consequences, which of course would mean being condemned and burned at the stake.

 Luther rises to the occasion by refusing to recant and literally takes his stand.
 His very words were: “My conscience is captive to the word of God, to go against Scripture and conscience is neither right nor safe, I cannot and will not recant.
 Here I stand, so help me God.”
 As one person, Luther dared to stand up to all the powers and authorities of Church and State for his firm belief in the immutable authority and truth of God's Word.

 The Wartburg Castle, outside Eisenach, Germany.
 Taking in the view of the historic sight.